Drew-Barlow/IntelliFlight/README.md

 ## Deploying Production App

 To install the app for production use, run `pip install .` in the project root directory.

+## Downloading Alternate Training Data

+### Flight Data

+Training flight data for this app is sourced from the [Bureau of Transportation Statistics' Marketing Carrier On-Time Performance](https://transtats.bts.gov/Fields.asp?gnoyr_VQ=FGK) dataset.
+To download data for additional time ranges, click the Download link on the left of that page and select the following fields:

+- DayOfWeek
+- FlightDate
+- Operating_Airline
+- OriginAirportID
+- DestAirportID
+- CRSDepTime
+- ArrivalDelayGroups
+- Cancelled
+- CancellationCode
+- Diverted

+Click the Download button and load `T_ONTIME_MARKETING.csv` into the app.

+### Weather Data

+Weather data is sourced from [Meteostat](https://meteostat.net/en/).
+The pre-packaged dataset covers the entire date range for which flight data exist, so there should never be a need to re-download it.
+Should such a need arise, the script `preprocessing/get_historical_weather_data.py` can be used.
+(This requires a Meteostat/RapidAPI account and will use the majority of the account's free monthly API requests.)

 ## Usage Instructions